Darwin Football Club: History

 The club was formed in 1916.
-They've been known as Warriors in 1917, Vestey’s in 1918, Buffaloes in 1926, Darwin in 1963 and eventually the Darwin Buffaloes in 2010.
+They've been known as Warriors in 1917, Vestey's in 1918, Buffaloes in 1926, Darwin in 1963 and eventually the Darwin Buffaloes in 2010.

 The Buffaloes Premier League Men have won 23 titles in the competition.
 Their most recent win was in the 2005/06 NTFL Grand Final.

-The Buffaloes (Buffettes) Premier League Women won the 2016/17 & 2021/22 NTFL Grand Finals.
+The Buffaloes (Buffettes) Premier League Women won the 2016/17 and 2021/22 NTFL Grand Finals.

+The club relocated from Marrara Stadium to Woodroffe Oval, Palmerston for the 2025/26 NTFL season.

-The club has produced AFL players including Matthew Whelan, Andrew McLeod, Matthew Ahmat, Robert Ahmat, Matthew Campbell, Darryl White, Matthew Whelan, Cameron Stokes, Joe Anderson, Jed Anderson and Malcolm Rosas Jr.
+The club has produced many prominent AFL players, including Matthew Whelan, Andrew McLeod, Matthew Ahmat, Robert Ahmat, Matthew Campbell, Darryl White, Matthew Whelan, Cameron Stokes, Joe Anderson, Jed Anderson and Malcolm Rosas Jr.